nrfconnect/sdk-nrf/samples/matter/weather_station/README.rst

 Serial Wire Debug port:
     Used for getting logs from the device or communicating with it through the command-line interface.
+    It is enabled only for the debug configuration of a sample.
+    See the :ref:`build configuration <matter_weather_station_sample_selecting_build_configuration>` to learn how to select debug configuration.

 NFC port with antenna attached:
-    Optionally used for obtaining the commissioning information from the Matter accessory device to start the :ref:`commissioning procedure <matter_weather_station_sample_remote_control_commissioning>`.
+    Used for obtaining the commissioning information from the Matter accessory device to start the :ref:`commissioning procedure <matter_weather_station_sample_remote_control_commissioning>`.

 Building and running
 ********************